RusticWork/civtech-ideas/README.md

 ## Implementation

-These projects are democratic and volunteer driven.
+These projects are volunteer driven.
 Our strength is in numbers.
 Hopefully with the guidance of more experienced mentors (who can be across the globe), we can inspire and bring in a local-community driven tech culture.

 ## Local communities